-They are licensed medicines in the United States used for the treatment of nausea in cancer patients targeting the same cannabinoid receptors as THC.
+These are licensed medicines in the United States used for the treatment of nausea in cancer patients targeting the same cannabinoid receptors as THC.

 THC side effects include:

 Closer to home, in the UK, we see a similar pattern, and dealers are providing consumers more bang for their buck today in terms of THC potency than 20 years ago.
-A 2018 study by the University of Bath indicated THC levels have more than doubled to 17% in street weed, known as skunk, across the last 11 years.
+A 2018 study by the University of Bath indicated THC levels have more than doubled to 17% in street marijuana, known as skunk, across the last 11 years.

-The majority of the public today only recognise cannabis as high THC skunk.
+The majority of the public today only recognise cannabis as high THC marijuana.
 In unregulated markets, it’s clear the weed on the streets today is optimised for THC percentages, and high demand means there is a competitive supply chain behind the haze.

-However, when you ask someone over sixty what weed was like in their day, they usually tell you it was less intense, and we now realise this is because of lower THC content, along with higher CBD.
+However, when you ask someone over sixty what marijuana was like in their day, they usually tell you it was less intense, and we now realise this is because of lower THC content, along with higher CBD.